-The Foreign Direct Investment Regulation Guide - published by Global Competition Review - provides just such detailed analysis.
-It examines both the current state of law and the direction of travel for the most important jurisdictions in which foreign direct investment is possible.
-The Guide draws on the wisdom and expertise of distinguished practitioners globally, and brings together unparalleled proficiency in the field to provide essential guidance on subjects as diverse as the evolving perspective on deals with China to the changing face of national security - for all competition professionals.
+The third edition of the Global Competition Review Foreign Direct Investment Regulation Guide, edited by Veronica Roberts, provides practical and timely guidance for both practitioners and enforcers trying to navigate this fast-moving environment.
+The Guide draws on the wisdom and expertise of distinguished practitioners globally to provide essential guidance on subjects as diverse as the evolving perspective on deals with China to the changing face of national security.